-- 1. A Master of Science in Nursing or Nurse Anesthesia from an accredited school\\ with a graduate degree GPA of 3.2 or higher. - 2.
+- 1. A Master of Science in Nursing or Nurse Anesthesia from an accredited school with a graduate degree GPA of 3.2 or higher. - a.
+RNs with a baccalaureate degree in nursing and a master's degree in another field could qualify for the DNP program.
+Each application will be individually assessed to determine courses needed to bridge into the DNP program.
+This gap analysis will determine what additional courses will be required to ensure they have met the prerequisites necessary for DNP. - 2.
 A current unencumbered Michigan Registered Nurse license and privilege to practice as a Registered Nurse not limited in any way by an employer. - 3.
 National Board Certification in area of clinical specialization if applicable. - 4.
-Recognized in Michigan by the Board of Nursing with Specialty Certification as an Advanced Practice Registered Nurse (APRN) if applicable. - 5.
-Evidence of current clinical practice. - 6.
+Recognized in Michigan (or State of residence) by the Board of Nursing with

+Specialty Certification as an Advanced Practice Registered Nurse (APRN) if applicable.

+- 5. Evidence of current clinical practice. - 6.
 Three professional letters of recommendation.
-Letters of support from doctorally-prepared individuals are preferred, including at least: one professional who can attest to the applicant's clinical practice performance and one professional who can attest to academic ability, such as the Dean or a faculty member from the previous graduate degree program. - 7.
+Letters of support from doctorallyprepared individuals are preferred, including at least: one professional who can attest to the applicant's clinical practice performance and one professional who can attest to academic ability, such as the Dean or a faculty member from the previous graduate degree program. - 7.
 Official transcripts from each institution of higher education. - 8.
 A professional portfolio including curriculum vitae/resume and an essay (500-1000 words) addressing the applicant's goals for doctoral study and focused area of clinical interest for the doctoral project. - 9.
 An interview with graduate faculty.

-\\Applicants may require prerequisite coursework to meet the master's level essentials in Nursing
+Applicants may require prerequisite coursework to meet the master's level essentials in Nursing